-The significant increase in Available Capital over the reporting period is largely driven by the completion of six transactions and a further capital contribution of $\leq 20.0$ m from Finco, the immediate parent company of Monument Re.
-The increase in ECR is mainly driven by the completion of six transactions over the reporting period, which more than outweighed the increase in MSM.
+The significant increase in Available Capital over the reporting period is largely driven by the completion of three transactions, mainly MSAC and a capital contribution of €376.8m from Monument Finco Limited ("Finco"), the immediate parent company of Monument Re.
+The change in the BSCR was covered in section E.2.